 Husband and wife Frank and Lillian Gilbreth believed in regulation and consistency in the workplace.
 Rather than encouraging a company of many working parts, they valued efficiency above all else.
-The couple believed that there is one best way to get any job done, and the specific process should, when identified, be replicated through the manufacturing process, eliminating individual steps and producing the most efficient results.
+The couple believed there is one best way to get any job done and that process should be replicated through the manufacturing process, eliminating extraneous steps and producing the most efficient results.

-Frank stated, "The greatest misunderstandings occur as to the aims of scientific management.
-Its fundamental aim is the elimination of waste, the attainment of worthwhile desired results with the least necessary amount of time and effort.”
+Frank stated the method’s “fundamental aim is the elimination of waste, the attainment of worthwhile desired results with the least necessary amount of time and effort.”

 1. Reduce the number of motions in a task.

 When working as a bricklayer, Frank would find the “one best way” to do each task required for his work, which led to him becoming the chief superintendent after 10 years and gave him a thorough understanding of the laborer’s lifestyle and experience.
-Drawing on this knowledge, Frank and Lillian coined the term “therbligs,” a reversal of the sounds in their last name, to describe elemental motions required for tasks in the workplace.
+Drawing on this knowledge, Frank and Lillian coined the term “therbligs,” a reversal of the sounds in their last name, to describe elemental motions required for workplace tasks.
 They used these 18 units to analyze how tasks were completed – searching for an object with eyes or hands, grasping an object with hands, assembling and disassembling two parts, etc. From there, they’d figure out which motions were necessary, then eliminate any unnecessary motions to increase efficiency.
 For example, during surgery, doctors ask for instruments that are then handed to them by a nurse instead of searching for the instrument themselves.
 Because nurses and doctors have separate tasks, they can focus on them and perform them in a skillful, timely manner.

 2. Focus on the incremental study of motions and time.

 As engineers, Frank and Lillian closely studied motion and time to calculate the most efficient way to complete a given task.
-Taking the scientific approach, they measured time and motion to 1/2000 of a second to understand what works best.
+Taking the scientific approach, they measured time and motion to 1/2000 of a second using photography to understand what works best.
 Their insight was unlike that of most other theorists, as they channeled physical science rather than psychology.
 In their studies, Frank and Lillian often referenced the movement of their many children, whom they invited to join their efficiency experiments.

 3. Increase efficiency to increase profit and worker satisfaction.